LPGhatguy/postcss-sassy-import/README.md

 ![node version](https://img.shields.io/badge/node-%3E=5.0-brightgreen.svg)
 ![license](https://img.shields.io/badge/license-MIT-blue.svg)

-**Hey!
+## Hey!
 I'm not actively working on this project anymore.
-Pull requests are welcome!**
+Pull requests and issues are welcome, but since I don't use this in any of my active projects, I don't have any time to make new changes.

 ```sh
 npm install postcss-sassy-import